 - assessing whether you can apply for Indefinite Leave to Remain after five years;

-- providing a document check to ensure they are sufficient;
+- providing a document check to ensure your documents are up to standard;

 - writing a personal Letter of Representation for your application;

 - liaising with the Home Office throughout the process;